CommonEconomist/CommonEconomist.github.io/README.md

 [Data + code](https://github.com/CommonEconomist/Publications/tree/master/DPE_2015)

 ### Current projects
+* Forecasting local violence in Sub-Sahara Africa
+* Climate change and conflict in the Horn of Africa (_Working paper coming soon_)
+* Droughts and communal conflict in Nigeria (_Working paper coming soon_)
 * Modern wars: Fundamental patterns and predictions (_with Neil Johnson, Michael Spagat_). <br> A presentation of this work can be found here [here](https://mikespagat.wordpress.com/2016/03/31/predicting-the-size-distribution-of-violent-events-in-war/), while part of the project has been covered in the [media](http://projects.wionews.com/terrormaths/index.html).
 * [A spatial analysis of the effect of foreign aid in conflict areas](http://ssrn.com/abstract=2450867)